QuentinAndrieu/wiki-marvel/README.md

 #### Run project

-Run `ng serve` for a dev server.
+Run `npm run dev` for a dev server.

 Navigate to `http://localhost:4200/`.

-#### Deploy project on Herok
+#### Deploy project on Heroku

-Create account on Heroku

-Set env variable BASEURL, PRIVATE_KEY et PUBLIC_KEY in heroku
+Set env variable BASEURL, PRIVATE_KEY et PUBLIC_KEY on heroku

-Push on heroku
+Run 'npm run deploy' to push your project on git and deploy on heroku